-Actually the Fire Department didn't start out with a particular millage in mind.
-Instead, the Fire Chief, the Asst.
-Chief, and the Township Administrator determined that there would be a need for additional funding based on their ongoing preparation and analysis of the operating budget and the capital spending plan.
+Actually, the Fire Department didn't start out with a particular millage in mind.
+Instead, the Fire Chief, the Assistant Chief, and the Township Administrator determined that there would be a need for additional funding based on their ongoing preparation and analysis of the operating budget and the capital spending plan.
 By using these numbers as a guide, they came up with a dollar figure required to operate the department at current operating levels.
 Additionally, they projected operating cost increases along with necessary capital spending.
 It was determined that additional annual revenue of $1,108,000 would be required to cover these costs for the next several years.
 The Township Trustees then sent a request to the Franklin County Auditor's Office asking how much millage would be needed to raise that amount of revenue Prairie Township.
 The Auditor's Office responded that the need will be 3.61 mills.

 Q: How much will this levy cost me?

 This levy will cost the owner of a $100,000 home $126 per year.